edumco/mini-docs/README.md

 ## When to write a doc?

-**While you do some work!** Get some notepad and keep notes during the process.
+**While you do your work!** Get some notepad and keep notes during the process.
 It keeps the critical info at hand and helps you to select what you should document.

 ## How to write them?

-1. You should have a single starting point - [/single-starting-point](https://edumco.github.io/mini-docs/single-starting-point/)
+1. Create a single starting point - [/single-starting-point](https://edumco.github.io/mini-docs/single-starting-point/)

-2. You should not dupluplicate information. - [/do-not-copy](https://edumco.github.io/mini-docs/do-not-copy/)
+2. Do not duplicate information. - [/do-not-copy](https://edumco.github.io/mini-docs/do-not-copy/)

-3. You should have a clear hirearchical structure of documents.
+3. Create a document hierarchy.

-4. You should use simple files.
+4. Use simple files.

-5. You should use simple text formating to publish information.
+5. Use simple formating.

-6. You should use text hirearchy with: Title, sections, subsections and lists.
+6. Use text hirearchy (titles, sections...)

-7. You should add references to related contents.

-8. Do not let a document increase in size, make it in small pieces.

-9. You should have a sumary listing all your sources of knowledge.
+7. Break big documents in small ones.

-10. Make your documents accessible to your users.
+8. Make your documents accessible.

-## Similar concepts
+## Inspired by

 Short game design document - [sbgames.org/sbgames2013/proceedings/artedesign/15-dt-paper_SGDD.pdf](https://www.sbgames.org/sbgames2013/proceedings/artedesign/15-dt-paper_SGDD.pdf)